TheNovacene/mnemonic-deliberation-dashboard/README.md

 Use the sidebar or file uploader to explore the dashboard instantly.

-📜 Licence
+📜
-Code: MIT License
-Content: CC BY-NC-SA 4.0
+---

+### ⚖️ Licence & Use

-© 2025 Kirstin Stevens · The Novacene
+This prototype and all associated intellectual property are © 2025 Kirstin Stevens · The Novacene.
+All rights reserved.

+You may view and experiment with the dashboard for research or educational purposes, but no reuse, modification, or redistribution is permitted without written consent.

-For research collaborations or commercial use, contact:
+For collaboration, partnership, or licensing enquiries, please contact:

 📩 hello@thenovacene.com

 🔗 Citation